LukeAckerman/google-homepage/README.md

 This is my first TOP project!
-The layout of the Google homepage
+The layout of the Google homepage.
+I have demonstrated the skills of learning how to create very a basic HTML/CSS page and how git works on my own.
+I learned how to work around challenges that I face as I code, which has given me enjoyment when coding and has given me the confidence to continue to learn and work hard at TOP.